onnx/onnx/docs/Operators.md

 ### <a name="TopK"></a><a name="topk">**TopK**</a>

-  Retrieve the top-K elements along a specified axis.
+  Retrieve the top-K largest or smallest elements along a specified axis.
 Given an input tensor of shape [a_1, a_2, ..., a_n, r] and integer argument k, return two outputs:
     -Value tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n]
       which contains the values of the top k elements along the specified axis -Index tensor of shape [a_1, a_2, ..., a_{axis-1}, k, a_{axis+1}, ... a_n] which contains the indices of the top k elements (original indices from the input tensor).

+  If "largest" is 1 (the default value) then the k largest elements are returned.
+  If "sorted" is 1 (the default value) then the resulting k elements will be sorted.
+  If "sorted" is 0, order of returned 'Values' and 'Indices' are undefined.

   Given two equivalent values, this operator uses the indices along the axis as a tiebreaker.
 That is, the element with the lower index will appear first.

 #### Version

-This version of the operator has been available since version 10 of the default ONNX operator set.
+This version of the operator has been available since version 11 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#TopK-1">TopK-1</a>
+Other versions of this operator: <a href="Changelog.md#TopK-1">TopK-1</a>, <a href="Changelog.md#TopK-10">TopK-10</a>

 #### Attributes

 <dl>
 <dt><tt>axis</tt> : int (default is -1)</dt>
 <dd>Dimension on which to do the sort.</dd>
+<dt><tt>largest</tt> : int (default is 1)</dt>
+<dd>Whether to return the top-K largest or smallest elements.</dd>
+<dt><tt>sorted</tt> : int (default is 1)</dt>
+<dd>Whether to return the elements in sorted order.</dd>
 </dl>

 #### Inputs